Seagate/openSeaChest/README.md

 Technical Support for openSeaChest drive utilities is not available.
 If you have the time to send us some feedback about this software, especially if you notice something we should fix or improve, we would greatly appreciate hearing from you.
-To report your comments and suggestions, please use this email seaboard@seagate.com.
+To report your comments and suggestions, please use the issue reporting feature available in this git repository.
+Additionally, you can contact us through this email address seaboard @ seagate.com.
 Please let us know the name and version of the tool you are using.

 openSeaChest drive utilities support SATA, SAS, NVMe and USB interface devices.
+In some cases openSeaChest has successfully recognized PATA and SCSI legacy devices, although the software is not expected to do so.

 **openSeaChest_Basics** - Contains the most important tests and tools.
+These include Drive Self Test (DST), Device Information, simple firmware download, and a few of the simple data erasure commands.

 Other openSeaChest "break out" utilities are available and listed below which offer more in-depth functionality in specific areas.
 These are:

 **openSeaChest_Configure** - Tools to control various settings on the drives are brought together into this one tool.
 Typical commands, for example, include Write Cache and Read Lookahead Cache enable or disable.
+This is where you will find SCSI Mode Page and SCSI Log Page commands.

 **openSeaChest_Erase** - The focus is on data erasure.
-There are many different choices for erasing data from simple boot track erase to full cryptographic erasure (when supported).
-Be sure to back up important data before using this tool.
+There are many different choices for erasing data... from simple boot track erase to full cryptographic erasure (when supported).
+Some commands can take many hours to complete while others may take less than a minute.
+This tool is designed to erase data which will be lost forever so be sure to back up important data before using this tool.
+Actually, you should **always** maintain ongoing backups of your important data even if you do not intend to erase your drive.
 Seagate is not responsible for lost user data.
-This tool only works on Seagate drives.

 **openSeaChest_Firmware** - Seagate products are run by firmware.
 Having the latest firmware can improve performance and or reliability of your product.